-Business intelligence

-We build our consumer and market understanding by ensuring simple, focused and transparent business intelligence systems across the business and scaling insights rapidly, effectively and efficiently.
+Deliver Business intelligence We build our consumer and market understanding by ensuring simple, Strengthen focused and transparent business intelligence systems across the business and scaling insights rapidly, effectively and efficiently.
 We undertake meaningful market research to understand emerging consumer trends both globally and in our individual local markets and seek to develop new brand concepts and products that match these trends ahead of our competitors.

-Effective and efficient new product development

-We execute a world-class NPD (new product development) process to bring high quality, profitable products to the market within short lead times from concept to market.
+Deliver Effective and efficient new product development Achieve We execute a world-class NPD (new product development) process to bring high quality, profitable products to the market within short lead times from concept to market.

+trade partners.

+PAGE 74 AMBER BEVERAGE GROUP | ANNUAL REPORT 2019 > CONTENTS > CONSOLIDATED MANAGEMENT REPORT > CHAIRMAN'S STATEMENT > CHIEF FINANCIAL OFFICER'S STATEMENT > CONSOLIDATED FINANCIAL STATEMENTS > INDEPENDENT AUDITOR'S REPORT

-Our NPD process is focused on delighting consumers with ongoing new category innovations, which also makes commercial sense for ABG and our trade partners.
+Our NPD process is focused on delighting consumers with ongoing new category innovations, which also makes commercial sense for ABG and our